 - The pole extends from 14” – 24.”

 - Neon details on the handle make it easier to spot if you lose it.

 The surfboard mount is typically anchored at the top of your board so the focus is on you and the wave.
 No pressure.
 This is always a great option because it leaves you hands-free so you don’t have to hassle with holding anything.
 This is definitely the best route for beginners.
 Just be prepared to see all the ridiculous facial expressions you make when surfing.
 If you don’t know what I’m talking about, you will.

-GoPro says these mounts have “maximum holding strength,” but Eric’s GoPro that was ripped off a wave at Uluwatu says differently.
+GoPro says their surfboard mounts have “maximum holding strength,” but the many GoPros that have been ripped off of their mounts in stronger waves say differently.
 If you’re surfing in heavy surf, you should definitely use the extra tether for security, as well as the floaty backdoor listed below.